“These recommendations include, among other things,

 What is menopause?

 DotS the definition of menopause may vary.
-In Menopause FAQs: An Introduction To Menopause – Q. What Is Menopause? the North American Menopause Society’s definition is:
+In Menopause: How Menopause Occurs the World Health Organization’s (WHO) definition is:

 Menopause Age